asadyarkhan007/ticketing-app/Readme.md

 # Ticketing App

 This repository contains a ticketing application that enables users to purchase tickets online and make payments.
 The application is built using React.js for the frontend, Node.js for the backend, and it follows a microservices architecture.
-MongoDB is used as the primary database for storage.
+MongoDB is used as the primary database for storage and JetStream (Pub/Sub system) as a communicator between microservices.

 ## Setup